jsdw/hs-hipchat-to-websocket/README.md

 # What is it?

 An adaptor which makes it easy to connect a websocket based chat bot (using JSON) with Hipchats APIV2.
 Its primary use is for bypassing the cruft of interfacing with Hipchat.
-Instead, write your chat bot (or other chat service) in the form of a websocket server using a basic JSON protocol for sending/receiving messages, and let this program do the heavy lifting of talking back and forth with hipchat and being "installable" etc.
+Instead, write your chat bot (or other chat service) in the form of a websocket server using a basic JSON protocol for sending/receiving messages, and let this program do the heavy lifting of talking back and forth with hipchat and being "installable" as a hipchat integration and reauthenticating as necessary.

 # Installation